martin-rizzo/TinyBreakerDocs/source/index.md

 ![TinyBreaker](images/tinybreaker_grid.jpg)

----

-## What is TinyBreaker?
+# What is TinyBreaker?
-**TinyBreaker** is a generative image model that combines the **[PixArt model](https://github.com/PixArt-alpha/PixArt-sigma)** for base image generation with the **[Photon model](https://civitai.com/models/84728/photon)** for image refinement.
+**TinyBreaker** is a generative image model that combines the [PixArt model](https://github.com/PixArt-alpha/PixArt-sigma) for base image generation with the [Photon model](https://civitai.com/models/84728/photon) for image refinement.
 This hybrid approach leverages the strengths of both models, enabling efficient operation on mid-range and low-end hardware due to their low parameter count.
 Additionally, by running them sequentially, you can offload models to system RAM, significantly reducing VRAM usage.

-In addition to all that, TinyBreaker also integrates **[Tiny AutoEncoders](https://github.com/madebyollin/taesd)** for latent space conversion, further optimizing performance and efficiency.
+In addition to all that, TinyBreaker also integrates [Tiny AutoEncoders](https://github.com/madebyollin/taesd) for latent space conversion, further optimizing performance and efficiency.

-<span style="font-size: 0.8em; color: gray;">**Note**: While Photon is currently embedded in TinyBreaker, any SD1.5 model could be used as a refiner.
-SDXL models could also be used, but this would increase the parameter count, requiring more GPU resources.</span>
+_**Note**: While Photon is currently embedded in TinyBreaker, any SD1.5 model could be used as a refiner.
+SDXL models could also be used, but this would increase the parameter count, requiring more GPU resources._

+## Resources
+- [ComfyUI-TinyBreaker](https://github.com/martin-rizzo/ComfyUI-TinyBreaker): Nodes and workflows for ComfyUI to experiment with the model.
+- [TinyBreakerTools](https://github.com/martin-rizzo/TinyBreakerTools): Scripts I’m developing to assemble the internal models that make up the safetensors file of TinyBreaker.
+- [AbominableWorkflows](https://github.com/martin-rizzo/AbominableWorkflows): The predecessor of TinyBreaker.
+My first experiment combining PixArt-Sigma and Photon.

 <!--